Chris Petersen has the Huskies (and Crimson Tide) right where he wants them

 “Yes,” he responded.
 “And Coach Saban would be a great one.”

-Even Saban flashed a grin, which as rare of an occurrence as a triple play.
+Even Saban flashed a grin, which is as rare of an occurrence as a triple play.

-In the three and a half weeks that have passed since UW found out about its Peach Bowl game vs Alabama, Petersen has produced an influx of aw shucks.
+In the 3½ weeks that have passed since UW found out about its Peach Bowl game vs. Alabama, Petersen has produced an influx of aw-shucks.

 Every answer gives the impression that the Tide players are gods, the Huskies are men, and nothing but divine intervention can steer Washington toward a win.